 German Shepherds, regardless of coat color, share some rather unique characteristics with one another.

+They are generally large dogs, standing around 20 to 25 inches tall.
 GSDs are all longer than they are tall and can weigh in anywhere from 60 all the way up to 100 pounds.

+Black German Shepherd dogs are sometimes reported as being slightly larger and more muscular than non-black dogs of their breed.
 We can’t find any quantitive evidence of this, but it could well be that either by accident or design, breeders specialising in black GSDs also used larger than average dogs in their breeding lines.

+Devotees of the black coated German Shepherd often say their coats are more luxurious and “flowing”.
 It’s true that German Shepherds can have short or long coats, and even fur that’s a little wavy.
 But at the time of writing, scientists haven’t uncovered much about the genes which control the length, curl or texture of dogs’ coats.

 It could be possible that black German Shepherd breeders, having fallen in love with their canines’ unique looks, were especially attentive to finding breeding stock with long, thick, coat, and propagated the genes for this look!